MicrochipTech/fpga-hls-examples/Training2/readme.md

 Lastly, we add input and output valid handling logic inside of each layer to finish implementing the synchronization.
-This is the same kind of handshaking we saw in Section 7.1.1.
+This is the same kind of handshaking we saw in the [section 'Producer Consumer Example'](#producer-consumer-example).
 An example of this synchronization is shown on lines 66-99 and 114-115 for the Conv layer.

 ```C